pombredanne/invoke-release/README.md

 )
 ```

-This assumes that the default Python source directory in your project is `python/` relative to the
+This assumes that the default Python source directory in your project is the same as the `module_name`, relative to the
 project root directory.
-This is often true only for libraries.
-For services or other projects not meeting this
+This is true for most Eventbrite services and some libraries.
+For most libraries, and some
-pattern, you can use the optional `python_directory` function argument to customize this.
+services not meeting this pattern, you must use the optional `python_directory` function argument to customize this.
+If your module directory is `python/my_project_python_home_module`, you'd pass "my_project_python_home_module" as the
+`module_name` and "python" as the `python_directory`.

 For example, here are the contents of this file for EB Common and Geo Service, respectively: